SNAP Benefits in Nevada: How to Apply and Qualify

 SNAP Income Limits and Benefit Amounts in Nevada

 Your eligibility for SNAP benefits in Nevada depends on your household's gross monthly income.
-Nevada uses a policy called Broad-Based Categorical Eligibility, which sets the income limit at 200% of the federal poverty level.
+The state uses a policy called Broad-Based Categorical Eligibility, which allows households with income up to 200% of the federal poverty guidelines to qualify.

 Household Size: 1